DBS Woman's World Card — 4 mpd on ALL Online Transactions

 Key Conditions

-• 0.4 mpd on all other spend
+• 4 mpd completely on all online transactions

 Earning Rates